Phone icon. Need help? Call us on 0800 085 7371

 TakingCare has no affiliation with any of the apps mentioned in this article and this should not be taken as an endorsement of any particular app.

-• Pill reminder apps that send messages to take a certain medication at the right time
+• Pill reminder apps that send messages to take a certain medication at the right time can help with medication management

 • Gentle exercise apps, such as yoga apps, which provide daily exercises from beginner level upwards and can help older people stay more active